BattmannWann/The-VizDoom-Experience/README.md

 ### What is ViZDoom?

->A "Doom-based AI reseach platform for reinforcement learning from raw visual information".
+>A "Doom-based AI research platform for reinforcement learning from raw visual information".
 This project has been developed based off of [ZDOOM](https://zdoom.org/) an "enhanced port of the Doom engine for running on modern operating systems".

 *For more information, click here: [ViZDoom](https://ViZDoom.cs.put.edu.pl/)*